natestutte/Scholarship-Picker/README.md

 The commands are as listed:
 - **add**
-  - Add scholarship links to the file
+  - Add scholarship links to the file.
+Press enter without entering anything to quit out of the command.
 - **random**
-  - Pick and print a random scholarship link
+  - Pick and print a random scholarship link.
 - **quit**
-  - Quits out of the program
+  - Quits out of the program.

-## Authors
+## Contributors

 - **Nate Stutte**
   - Creator and Developer
+- **Joseph Lucas**
+  - Tester